mmbman/Katagiri/1988-12-24-Devotion-Walking-Alone-with-Open-Heart.md

 ##### 44:39

 And also, here is another thing which is very interesting.

 > An all-embracing love for all the universe,
 > in all its heights and depths and breadth,
 > an unstinted love, unmarred by hate within,
 > not rousing enmity.

->
-> (from the Mettā Sutta, or Sutta Nipata 1.8)
+(This is from the Mettā Sutta, or Sutta Nipata 1.8.)

 > An all-embracing love